 Adur in the Past

-This friendly group meets on the 4th Wednesday monthly at 2.00pm in Room 1 at the Shoreham Centre.
+This friendly group meets on the 4th Wednesday monthly in room 1 from 2.00-4.00 at the Shoreham Centre.

 Group members participate in finding out what has happened to the area in the past, including the coastline from Brighton to Worthing and northwards as well, as the River Adur was an important conduit to the coast.